jesseajohnston/si667-2023-labs/profiles/learner-profiles.md

 ---
-title: FIXME
+title: 'Learner profiles'
 ---

-This is a placeholder file.
-Please add content here.
+These labs are designed for the learners in SI 667 (winter 2023).
+This page is not used for further content.